– High-Frequency Training produces a greater increase in anabolic hormones and increases protein synthesis to help you build muscle.

 High-Frequency Training Builds More Muscle

-Here are the Key Reasons high-frequency training Is Better for Helping You Build More Muscle:
+Here Are The Key Reasons High-Frequency Training Is Better for Helping You Build More Muscle:

 Each time you train and eclipse your bodies’ minimum essential strain (MES), you trigger an anabolic response in the body.
+This results in an uptick in protein synthesis as well as triggering anabolic hormones like testosterone, IGF-1, and human growth hormone(Craig, 1989 et al).

 In a 2010 study titled Anabolic processes in human skeletal muscle: Restoring the identities of growth hormone and testosterone, it was found that repeated phases of net protein balance, which are a response to repeated bouts of resistance exercise and protein ingestion, underpins muscle hypertrophy.